ajitgoel/Notes/InterviewQuestions/System Design and Architecture-Questions.md

 Answer

-_Sticky session_ or a _session affinity technique_ is another popular load balancing technique that requires a user session to be always served by an allocated machine.
+==_Sticky session_ or a _session affinity technique_ is another popular load balancing technique that requires a user session to be always served by an allocated machine.==

 In a load balanced server application where user information is stored in session it will be required to keep the session data available to all machines.
 This can be avoided by always serving a particular user session request from one machine.
 The machine is associated with a session as soon as the session is created.
 All the requests in a particular session are always redirected to the associated machine.
 This ensures the user data is only at one machine and load is also shared.

-This is typically done by using SessionId cookie.
-The cookie is sent to the client for the first request and every subsequent request by client must be containing that same cookie to identify the session.
+==This is typically done by using SessionId cookie.
+The cookie is sent to the client for the first request and every subsequent request by client must be containing that same cookie to identify the session.==

 **What Are The Issues With Sticky Session?**